vyshini/PatchOps/README.md

 The application is containerized using Docker and deployed on **AWS Elastic Beanstalk**.

----

-## 👩‍💻 Author

-**Vyshini B M**

-Computer Science Undergraduate | Aspiring Full Stack Developer | AI Enthusiast

----

-## 📄 License

-This project is licensed under the MIT License.
+ licensed under the MIT License.